Advertisement

 • Mobility issues, including arthritis

-To properly diagnose your OAB—and eliminate other possible causes of incontinence—your healthcare provider will need an accurate medical history.
-Physical and neurological exams may be performed, as will a urine test and possibly a bladder scan.
-Among other diagnostic tools, your doctor may also use a uroflowmeter to measure your urine volume, or cystometry, which figures out how your urine flow relates to your bladder pressure.
+To properly diagnose your OAB and eliminate other possible causes of incontinence your healthcare provider (HCP) will need an accurate medical history.
+They will most likely perform physical and neurological exams, as well as a urine test and possibly a bladder scan.
+Among other diagnostic tools, your HCP may use a uroflowmeter to measure your urine volume, or cystometry, which figures out how your urine flow relates to your bladder pressure.

 OAB treatment: What you can do

 Once your OAB has been diagnosed, the first line of treatment will most likely be exercises and behavioral changes—things you can do by yourself, at home.
-You may be asked to cut back on coffee and alcohol, or to drop a few pounds.
-The doctor might tell you to drink fewer fluids, especially close to bedtime.
+You may be asked to cut back on coffee and alcohol, or to lose weight.
+Your HCP might tell you to drink fewer fluids in general, especially close to bedtime.
 You may be assigned one or more of the following exercises:

-• Kegels, during which you flex and hold your pelvic floor muscles to improve bladder control
+• Kegels, during which you squeeze and hold your pelvic floor muscles to improve bladder control

 • Bladder training, during which you practice being able to hold your urine for longer and longer durations